openwings/how_to_create_a_awesome_frontend_dev_team/README.md

 # how_to_create_an_awesome_frontend_dev_team
-Create a awesome frontend developers team
+Create an awesome frontend developers team